 Arenas Sports Fields Gymnasiums (Joint Usage Agreement) • Maintenance • Life Cycle Management • Function and Form • Planning and Development Fritz Sick, curling rink, sports fields, etc.).
-Will be developing a financial policy regarding fees and recovery rates. • Preventative maintenance program completed to ensure clean and well maintained buildings are the standard Well trained, knowledgeable and service oriented staff are provided Provide a safe environment for the facility users and the public to enjoy Provide a safe work environment for staff Managing Agreements and Relationships Contract Management Work with community partners to establish measurable outcomes Risk Management Community Partnerships Agreements renewed prior to expiration date Establish performance measures as part of the agreements and use these to monitor the relationship and the provision of service Assist community partners and organizations in risk management planning and education Attend Annual General Meetings and Board Meetings as required Support the community partnerships to ensure operational success Assist our community partners and organizations in developing and providing varied sport, recreation and cultural opportunities for the community Business Support and Public Information Indicate market research, trend research and provide Information Management (ProgrammingReferral ServiceCentralized booking system)Online Booking Process future forecasting • Provide a centralized booking and registration system (upgraded to Intelligenz) Website: Things to Do area Website and app: Recreation and Culture Guide Assist groups with marketing Support community groups (ex.
+Will be developing a financial policy regarding fees and recovery rates. • Preventative maintenance program completed to ensure clean and well maintained buildings are the standard Well trained, knowledgeable and service oriented staff are provided Provide a safe environment for the facility users and the public to enjoy Provide a safe work environment for staff Managing Agreements and Relationships Contract Management Work with community partners to establish measurable outcomes Risk Management Community Partnerships Agreements renewed prior to expiration date Establish performance measures as part of the agreements and use these to monitor the relationship and the provision of service Assist community partners and organizations in risk management planning and education Attend Annual General Meetings and Board Meetings as required Support the community partnerships to ensure operational success Assist our community partners and organizations in developing and providing varied sport, recreation and cultural opportunities for the community Business Support and Public Information Indicate market research, trend research and provide Information (Programming future forecasting Management Referral ServiceCentralized booking system)Online Booking Process Provide a centralized booking and registration system (upgraded to Intelligenz) Website: Things to Do area Website and app: Recreation and Culture Guide Assist groups with marketing Support community groups (ex.
 Healthy Living, Combative Sports, FFS Organizations) Data collection (facility) Market activities related to leisure opportunities, facilities and active lifestyles Ensure information related to recreation and culture is on the website, app and 24 hour information lines, and is current Serve as spokesperson and provide centralized source of usage, etc. information

 Invoicing and Accounts Provide a person to respond to customer inquiries and not Receivables an automated system Special event information Work with 311 to provide information to the community and permitting) Empower staff to assist and resolve concerns and/or issues Engage with the public through attendance at local events and facilities Utilize current social media platforms to engage with our partners and the public to provide up to date and relevant information Gather current and relevant information during planning to utilize in in future programs, events and projects.
-To provide community Booking options Chariel Events support with special events Availability of Facilities Special Events and to coordinate Canada Staffing / services coordination Day celebrations every year Provision of public art in Large project: 1% of community Capital Funding Public Art City facilities and public Small project: provision of grants to artists space
+To provide community Booking options Special Events support with special events Availability of Facilities Special Events and to coordinate Canada Staffing / services coordination Day celebrations every year • Provision of public art in Large project: 1% of community Capital Funding Public Art City facilities and public Small project: provision of grants to artists space

-Performance Measure 2017 Actual 2018 Actual 2019 2019 YTD
+Performance Measure 2017 Actual 2018 Actual 2019 Actual

-estimate

-Indirect Programming NYJG: 1,055 hrs/yr, 53hrs/wk SAEA: NYJG: Will receive as s part of performance
+Indirect Programming NYJG: 1,055 hrs/yr, 53hrs/wk SAEA: NYJG: Will receive as part of

-Numbers (examples) (1) 7,500 participants with 115 hrs 23,050, reporting met rics
+Numbers (examples) (1) 7,500 participants with 115 hrs 23,050, performance reporting metrics .

-SAAG: 2,036 hrs of programming, Winter lights:
+SAAG: 2,036 hrs of programming, Winter lights: 2019 reports will be gathered

-2017 exhibits/programs, 15,096 14, 37,429
+2017 exhibits/programs, 15,096 14, 37,429 during Annual General Meetings

-visits
+visits this spring.

-Direct Programming 15,444 19,061 15,444 9,498
+Direct Programming 15,444 19,061 15,387

-Hours (ice and non-ice
+Hours (ice and non-ice 637

 programming) (2)

-of Leisure Guides 84,000 84,000 84,000 56,000
+of Leisure Guides 84,000 84,000 84,000

-Distributed Annually 11,872 16,103 12,000 8,590
+Distributed Annually 11,872 16,103 10,771

-(hard copy/online/app 1,283 990 1,250 610
+(hard copy/online/app 1,283 990 1,114

 form)

-website visits 14,721 15,920 16,500 11,225
+website visits 14,721 15,920 16,331

-(users/page views) (3) 34,100 34,429 39,000 24,184
+(users/page views) (3) 34,100 34,429 34,945

 www.activelethbridge.ca

-special event permits 200 234 210 249
+special event permits 200 234 271